ChewbaccaJerky/Interview-Questions/ReactJS.md

 [React-LifeCycle]: img/low-level-lifecycle.png
 [Flux-Cycle]: img/flux.png

 # ReactJS Study Guide

 # 1. What is ReactJS?

+React is a UI library developed by Facebook.
+Facebook uses in production and instargram is built entirely with React.

+React uses the Virtual DOM that selectively renders subtress of nodes base upon state changes.
+It does least amount of DOM manipulation in order to keep components up to date.

+# 1a.
+How does React work?
+When there is a change in the state.

+ 1. React uses a "diffing" algorithm
+ 2. Reconciliation, where it updates the DOM with the results of the difference.

+Rather than starting over with a clean state it actually only changes the components where the slice of state is changed.

 # 2. What happens during the lifecycle of a React Component?